-- Classic tweens require that you begin with a symbol instance on the Stage. - Classic tweens require a separate Motion Guide layer to animate along a path. - Classic tweens don't support 3D rotations or translations. - Classic tweens are not separated on their own tween layer, but classic and motion tweens share the same restriction that no other object can exist in the same layer as the tween. - Classic tweens are Timeline-based, and not object-based, meaning you add, remove, or swap the tween or the instance on the Timeline and not the Stage.
+- Classic tweens require a separate Motion Guide layer to animate along a path. - Classic tweens are not supported in the Motion Editor panel. - Classic tweens don't support 3D rotations or translations. - Classic tweens are not separated on their own tween layer.
+However, classic and motion tweens share the same restriction that no other object can exist in the same layer as the tween. - Classic tweens are Timeline-based, and not object-based, meaning you add, remove, or swap the tween or the instance on the Timeline and not the Stage.